Kalvium National Entrance Test

 • Take the official mock test so you know the format.

-• Watch the five explainer videos for each stage (above on this page).
+• Watch the explainer videos for each component (above on this page).

 • Make sure your laptop, webcam, and internet meet the setup checklist before your slot.